-- Radiation (cataracts caused by exposure to ultraviolet radiation)
+- Radiation (cataracts caused by exposure to ultraviolet or other radiation)

 - Traumatic (cataracts caused by injury to the eye)

 - Congenital (cataracts that appear at birth or early childhood caused by inherited disorders or infections that occurred during pregnancy)

 Aging is the most common cause of cataracts.
 Doctors are still not certain about the exact biological mechanisms that tie cataracts to aging.
 Oxidative stress may play a role in damaging the proteins in the lenses of the eye, and causing them to clump together.

 Oxidative stress is an imbalance between oxidants and antioxidants: